opensearch-project/opensearch-migrations/deployment/copilot/README.md

 * AWS credentials have been configured
 * CDK and Copilot CLIs have been installed

+#### How is an Authorization header set for requests from the Replayer to the target cluster?

+There is a level of precedence that will determine which or if any Auth header should be added to outgoing Replayer requests, which is listed below:
+1. `[--auth-header-value]` or `[--aws-auth-header-user, --aws-auth-header-secret]` are provided to the deployment script and will be used
+2. If the CDK deploys a target cluster with a configured FGAC user (see `fineGrainedManagerUserName` and `fineGrainedManagerUserSecretManagerKeyARN` CDK context options [here](../cdk/opensearch-service-migration/README.md)) or is running in demo mode (see `enableDemoAdmin` CDK context option), this username and secret key will be used for the Auth header
+3. Lastly, the Replayer will not use an explicit Auth header and instead use the same Auth header from the capture source cluster request, if one exists

 ### Deploy commands one at a time

 The following sections list out commands line-by-line for deploying this solution